 Over-the-DS FT protocol in an RSN

-A STA shall not initiate an over-the-DS FT authentication to a target AP whose MDE contains the Fast BSS Transition over DS bit equal to 0.
+A FTO shall not initiate an over-the-DS FT authentication to a target FTR whose MDE contains the Fast BSS Transition over DS bit equal to 0.

 The over-the-DS FT protocol in an RSN is shown in Figure 13-6 (Over-the-DS FT protocol in an RSN).

-To perform an over-the-DS fast BSS transition to a target AP, the FTO and the target AP (through the current AP) shall perform the following exchange:
+To perform an over-the-DS fast BSS transition to a target FTR, the FTO and the target FTR (through the current FTR) shall perform the following exchange:

-FTO®Target AP: FT Request (FTO address, TargetAP address, RSNE[PMKR0Name], MDE, FTE[SNonce, R0KH-ID])
+FTO®Target FTR: FT Request (FTO address, TargetAP address, RSNE[PMKR0Name], MDE, FTE[SNonce, R0KH-ID], Basic Multi-Link element)

-Target AP®FTO: FT Response (FTO address, TargetAP address, Status, RSNE[PMKR0Name], MDE, FTE[ANonce, SNonce, R1KH-ID, R0KH-ID])
+Target FTR®FTO: FT Response (FTO address, TargetAP address, Status, RSNE[PMKR0Name], MDE, FTE[ANonce, SNonce, R1KH-ID, R0KH-ID], Basic Multi-Link element)

+where the Basic Multi-Link element is included when the target FTR is an AP MLD.

+Figure 13-6 – over-the-DS FT protocol in an RSN

-The SME of the FTO initiates the FT Request frame to the target AP by issuing an MLME-REMOTE-REQUEST.request primitive with parameters including the contents of the FT Request frame (FT Action frame with an FT Action field value indicating FT Request) to be sent.
+The SME of the FTO initiates the FT Request frame to the target FTR by issuing an MLME-REMOTE-REQUEST.request primitive with parameters including the contents of the FT Request frame (FT Action frame with an FT Action field value indicating FT Request) to be sent.
 The MAC of the FTO transmits this Action frame.
-For processing at the current AP and target AP, see 13.10 (Remote request broker (RRB) communication).
+For processing at the current FTR and target FTR, see 13.10 (Remote request broker (RRB) communication).
 When the MAC of the FTO receives the FT Response frame (FT Action frame with an FT Action field value indicating FT Response), it passes it to the SME by use of MLME-REMOTE-REQUEST.indication primitive, with parameters including the contents of the received Action frame.
-The MLME interfaces on the FTO, current AP, and the target AP for executing the over-the-DS fast BSS transition are shown in Figure 13-7 (MLME interfaces for over-the-DS FT protocol messages).
+The MLME interfaces on the FTO, current FTR, and the target FTR for executing the over-the-DS fast BSS transition are shown in Figure 13-7 (MLME interfaces for over-the-DS FT protocol messages).

+Figure 13-7 – MLME interfaces for over-the-DS FT protocol messages

-The STA Address field of the FT Request frame shall be set to the MAC address of the FTO, and the Target AP Address field of the FT Request frame shall be set to the BSSID of the target AP’s BSS.
+The STA Address field of the FT Request frame shall be set to the MAC address of the FTO, and the Target AP Address field of the FT Request frame shall be set to the MAC address of the target FTR.
 The elements in the FT Request frame, and their required contents, shall be as given in 13.8.2 (FT authentication sequence: contents of first message).